 Sourdough for Science

-This project can be completed at home or in the classroom.
+This project is appropriate for participants of all ages, and can be completed at home or in a classroom.

 NGSS Middle School Standards

 Construct a scientific explanation based on evidence for how environmental and genetic factors influence the growth of organisms.

 Evaluate competing design solutions for maintaining biodiversity and ecosystem services.